US Betting Sites in 2020

 The short answer is “yes.”
 As an American you can legally make a sports wager at many different online gambling sites.

 The long answer is more complicated, but not so complicated that it can’t be explained in simple terms.
-Below, we provide our top 10 best picks of the safest betting sites for bettors in the USA along with a crash course on the legality of sports betting in the United States.
+Below, we provide our top 10 best picks of the ultimate betting sites for bettors in the United States.

 Sports betting is evolving rapidly in the United States.
 Your options as a bettor depend on where you live and what is available in your market.
 There is still generally only one option for the vast majority of American sports bettors today.
 That is using an an off-shore sportsbook that accepts US customers.
 This is especially true if you want to bet on your phone.
 These sportsbooks have been operating for upwards of 20+ years and have proven track records of handling deposits and paying out winnings.